-Let's take a closer look at all of these areas to get a clearer idea of what USC offers and if it could be a good choice for you.
+Let's take a closer look at to get a clearer sense of what USC offers and if it could be the right college for you.

 USC is extremely difficult to get into.
 In 2022, USC accepted just 13% of all applicants.
 In 2022, just 8,884 out of the 71,031 students who applied were accepted.

 Retention refers to the number of students that stay enrolled at a school over time.
 Retention measures how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

 Out of all the first-year, full-time undergrads who start at USC, around 96% come back the next year.
 Around 92% of students who started at USC earn their Bachelor's degrees within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

 Check with USC directly, for information on any information on starting salaries for recent grads.

 An endowment is the total value of a school's investments, donations, and assets.
 Endowment is not necessarily an indicator of the quality of a school, but it can give you a sense of how much money a college can afford to invest in expanding programs, improving facilities, and support students.